 B.4 The term "weapon" means serviceable firearms, ammunition, explosives, fireworks, or other dangerous articles, paintball markers and other devices that fire projectiles, and devices that resemble serviceable weapons such as a pellet gun or toy gun that a reasonable observer would believe to be a gun.

 Section C: Scope

-In those cases where a complaint for report of misconduct in violation of the Code of Student Life is filed against an individual not currently registered as a student, the complaint report may proceed to adjudication or the Dean of Students may elect to restrict the individual's registration and resolve the complaint report later when the individual seeks to re-enroll.
-In the event that an individual named in a complaint report has satisfied the academic requirements for a graduate or undergraduate degree, the individual may not receive their degree until the complaint report is resolved.
+In those cases where a report of misconduct in violation of the Code of Student Life is filed against an individual not currently registered as a student, the report may proceed to adjudication or the Director of Student Accountability may elect to restrict the individual's registration and resolve the report later when the individual seeks to re-enroll.
+In the event that an individual named in a report has satisfied the academic requirements for a graduate or undergraduate degree, but the degree has not yet been conferred, the individual may not receive their degree until the report is resolved.

 Proceedings under the Code of Student Life may be initiated against students charged with a violation of a federal, state, or local law or ordinance.
 Proceedings under the Code of Student Life may be carried out prior to, simultaneously with or following civil or criminal proceedings.
 Decisions about the timing of University proceedings will be within the sole discretion of the Dean of Students.

 Section D: Prohibited Misconduct